tributech-solutions/tributech-docs/docs/provide_data/rest.md

 ---
-title: REST
+title: API Integration
-sidebar_position: 1
+sidebar_position: 3
 ---

-# REST API
+# API Integration

 The Tributech DataSpace Kit provides two REST APIs:

 - Data-API
 - Trust-API

-The image below shows you how the APIs are integrated into the dataspace kit.
+The image below shows you how the APIs are integrated into the DataSpace Kit.
 ![Integration via APIs](assets/integration.jpg)

 In short, the Data-API is used for values whereas the Trust-API is used for proofs.
 Proofs are required in order to verify the validity and consistency of data.
 The Trust-API also offers some endpoints which integrate the Data-API.